COVID-19 is affecting airline travel around the world. See how United Airlines is handling the coronavirus pandemic.

-United has a handful of hubs around the United States, with Chicago–O’Hare being its largest.
 If you’ve never flown United or you’re thinking of booking a ticket again in the near future, here are some important things to know about the carrier:

-1. Where does United fly?
+1. Where Does United Fly?

 United and its partners under the United Express umbrella fly to more than 560 cities around the world, giving it an unparalleled global reach.
 The airline boasts “the world’s most comprehensive route network.”

-2. What is United’s fare structure?
+2. What Are United’s Fare Classes?